-One dead, scores hurt in protests over delayed Honduran vote count
+One dead, over 100 arrested in unrest over delayed Honduran vote count

-TEGUCIGALPA (Reuters) - At least one protester died and more than 20 people were injured in Honduras after a delayed presidential vote count sparked unrest amid opposition accusations of electoral fraud.
+TEGUCIGALPA (Reuters) - At least one protester died, over 20 people were injured and more than 100 others were arrested for looting in Honduras after a delayed presidential vote count sparked unrest amid opposition accusations of electoral fraud.

-Honduras will publish the final result of last Sunday’s presidential election at 9 p.m.
-(0300 GMT) on Friday, said the head of the country’s electoral tribunal, David Matamoros.
+Honduras will publish the final result of last Sunday’s presidential election at 9 p.m. local time (0300 GMT) on Friday, the head of the country’s electoral tribunal, David Matamoros, said.
+The count was halted several times due to technical problems, the tribunal has said.

-The electoral court will hand-count some 1,031 outstanding ballots, or roughly 6 percent of the total, that had irregularities, Matamoros said.
+The electoral court will also hand-count some 1,031 outstanding ballot boxes, or roughly 6 percent of the total, that had irregularities, Matamoros said.

 Election results initially favored opposition candidate and TV star Salvador Nasralla by five points with half the votes counted.
 They then swung in favor of U.S.-backed President Juan Orlando Hernandez after the count came to a halt on Monday and resumed over a day later.